 Before you know it, Ashton isn’t even playing at games anymore.
 Would you still call him a football player?

-The Snowball Effect of Unchecked Sin
+The Dangerous Cycle of Sin

 A similar sequence happens when sin goes unchecked.